SounderBots/IntoTheDeep-FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-## ADVANCED Multi-Team App management:  Cloning the TeamCode Module
+## ADVANCED Multi-Team App management:  Cloning the TeamCode Modules

 In some situations, you have multiple teams in your club and you want them to all share a common code organization, with each being able to *see* the others code but each having